robbelouwet/masterthesis-forkskinny/reports/assembly_comparison.md

 The LSFR for TK2 was implemented in 3 ways.
 The first one is the most logical one, it expresses the LSFR on 16 4-bit cells placed one after another packed in a uint64.
 The result is then the LSFR applied to all packed 4-bit cells.
 The second and third one perform the LSFR where the TK2 state is bit sliced.
-This removes the need for dependent logical operations that need to wait until the previous 'gate' is completed, because all equally-significant bits of every cell are now packed in the same 16-bit value.
+This removes the need for dependent logical operations that need to wait until the previous 'gate' is completed, because all equally-significant bits of every slices are now packed in the same 16-bit value.
 So now we only need to perform 1 rol and 1 xor instruction.
 This significant gain can primarily be seen in the second row's implementation, where we need only 4 dependant instructions, instead of 10!